-Google has partnered with Simba Technologies Inc, a Magnitude Software Company to provide ODBC drivers that leverage the power of BigQuery's Standard SQL.
+Google has partnered with Simba Technologies Inc, a Magnitude Software Company to provide ODBC and JDBC drivers that leverage the power of BigQuery's Standard SQL.

 - Windows 32-bit (msi)